bparanj/crystal/electronics/experiments/queue/capacitor-series.md

 4. Switch: To control charging and discharging.
 5. Multimeter: To measure the voltage across the capacitors.
 6. Oscilloscope: (Optional) To observe the voltage changes over time.

+PENDING

+The circuit description is confusing.
+Find online diagram for this setup.

 ### Setup: